leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab2-create-exacloud-infra/lab2-create-exacloud-infra.md

 ## Introduction

-This lab walks you through the steps to create an Exadata Cloud Infrastructure resource <!--You will use this database in subsequent labs of this workshop.-->
+This lab walks you through the steps to create an Exadata Cloud Infrastructure resource

 Estimated Time: 10 minutes